Indoor Air Quality Tools for Schools Action Kit

 This document is designed for the IAQ Coordinator at the school and district levels.
 It offers guidance on preventing and solving most indoor air problems with minimal cost and coordinating IAQ projects with other members of an IAQ team.
 The guide provides basic IAQ information, guidance for developing an IAQ management plan and suggestions for resolving IAQ problems.

-- HTML Version of the Indoor Air Quality Coordinator's Guide
+- View the HTML version of the IAQ Coordinator's Guide

 IAQ Reference Guide

 This guidance provides common-sense measures for preventing, diagnosing and resolving most indoor air problems with minimal cost and involvement.
 This guide helps schools understand how IAQ problems develop, the importance of good IAQ and its impact on students, staff and building occupants.
 One section provides suggestions for dealing with an IAQ crisis and for communicating IAQ information to students, staff, parents and the community.
 The appendices of this guide offer detailed information on IAQ-related topics including:

 - Portable classrooms;

 The document also includes information on typical indoor air pollutants and pollutants from motor vehicles and equipment.